 The town's sports clubs cover football, rugby football, cricket and bowls.
 The latest high profile development in the town is the regeneration of the leisure centre in Harding’s Lane as the Riversmeet Centre, opened in 2010.
 This has been the creation of the Three Rivers Partnership, a body specially formed to take on the task of fundraising, publicity and management of the project.

 Gillingham is managed by the Gillingham Town Council and its 15 members meet on Mondays to discuss matters concerning the parish.
 Its insignia is based on the three rivers of Gillingham, its history as a royal forest, and the royal authority of earlier times.
-North Dorset District Council is the next layer of local government, and Dorset County Council oversees education, policing, fire and ambulance services, roads and bridges etc.
+North Dorset District Council was the next layer of local government but in 2019 a new Dorset Council was formed.

 Altogether Gillingham is a fine place to live in a friendly environment, still only a few minutes' walk from the countryside.

 Revised April 2014 by John Porter